 Recruiting globally requires recruiters to comply and be aware of the latest rules and laws.
 The General Data Protection Regulation GDPR was espoused by the European Parliament on May 14, 2016.
 This specific law protects the data privacy privileges of the European Union citizens.
-Further, involves any businesses or institutes that are locating in the EU or have a market in the EU.
+Further, it involves any businesses or institutes that are locating in the EU or have a market in the EU.

 What Recruiters Need to Know When it Comes to GDPR?

 This article is not a substitute for legal advice from any company’s legal representatives (we are not attorneys).
 Prior to implementing any new policy, make contact with your legal representatives to get a thorough guidance.
+You ought to understand the possible consequences of various policies while setting up the legal framework.

-Is your Recruiting Software in Compliance with GDPR?
+Is Your Recruiting Software in Compliance With GDPR?

 Is it necessary for you to hire a Data Protection Officer?